 The Arlington Outdoor Education Association is a public non-profit corporation who owns and manages the land and facilities of the Outdoor Lab.
+The Outdoor Lab comprises 126 acres of natural woodland, many miles of hiking trails, a stream-fed pond, numerous springs, and an open meadow.
+Most of the property is protected under conservation easements through the Virginia Outdoors Foundation.

 Capital Planning for the next 50 years

-- professional kitchen and eating area
+- professional kitchen for student meals

 The Cottage has reached the end of its lifecycle and a replacement facility is being studied.